shantanoo-desai/blog/content/posts/books/Blood_River_Butcher_Tim.md

 ---
 ## Posts and Articles

+A collection of things I knew of the Congo prior to reading the book.

 ### Renan Ozturk's Lucky Strike

 {{< instagram BUsA2UAjcUL >}}

 ### Anthony Bourdain's Congo

+If you can, watch Anthony Bourdain's Parts Unknown episode on the Congo.

 - [Bourdain's Field Notes on Congo](https://explorepartsunknown.com/congo/bourdains-field-notes-congo/)
 - [Things to know before go to Eastern Congo](https://explorepartsunknown.com/congo/18-things-to-know-before-you-go-to-eastern-congo/)